logiclogue/jordanlord.co.uk/src/blog/6502-part-1-zx-spectrum-display.md

     RTS
 ```

-Having the row, column, and area is only good enough to draw to a specific byte
+Having the row, column and area is only good enough to draw to a specific byte
 on the screen.
 However, we also want to draw to a specific pixel.
 To achieve
 this we have to bit-shift a single pixel right n number of times.
 We calculate n
 by masking the least significant 3 bits from the mouse's x position.